MVP-Team/Project-Aether/README.md

 ## Prerequisites

-Before you begin to start the application, the following prerequisites must be installed on your system:
+Before you begin to start the application, the following prerequisite must be installed on your system:

 - [Node.js](https://nodejs.org/dist/v18.13.0/node-v18.13.0-x64.msi)

-## How to run the Application
+## How to build the Application

 If you wish to run the Virtual Desktop Assistant on Windows yourself, follow the next steps:

 ### Step 1

-Install the X64 version of [.NET 6.0 (or higher) SDK] under (https://dotnet.microsoft.com/download/dotnet/6.0).
+Install the X64 version of [.NET 7.0 SDK] under (https://dotnet.microsoft.com/download/dotnet/7.0).

 ### Step 2